5secondmemory/Portfolio/README.md

   <img src="Images/House pricing by Elementary School.png" class="img-responsive" alt="">
 </p>
 <p>
-  <em>Prices of homes based on their proximity to local elementary schools.\
+  <em>Prices of homes based on their proximity to local elementary schools. <br/>
     Given house prices are higher near Edison Elementary, this must be a prestigious school in the area.</em>
 </p>